 You will need a degree in Geography or have at least 50% of your degree in Geography.
-If your degree has less than 50% Geography, we might still accept you, subject to your completion of a Geography Subject Knowledge Enhancement course.
 As this is an 11-19 course we are also preparing students to teach up to A-level and we will normally take into account the balance of your degree classification and your profile of A-level results.

 History plays a significant role in educating young people to become well informed and active participants in a diverse society.
 Our PGDE course will enable you to develop teaching strategies and skills so that you can use your knowledge and enthusiasm for history to engage and motivate pupils.